jantman/machine-access-control/hardware/v1_mcu/README.md

 The enclosure is designed to be 3D printed; prototypes were printed on a (highly modified) Creality CR10S with PLA+ filament.
 3D models of the components and the 3d printed enclosure are in the ``.scad`` files, for [OpenSCAD](https://openscad.org/). **Note** that the SCAD files have original dimensions in a mix of inch and metric depending on the original source; they models are dimensioned in mm but have an ``inch()`` function in heavy use to convert from imperial dimensions.
 I've tried my best to parameterize the models well, but note that cut-outs, screw holes, and standoff bores can have quite close tolerances and may need to be adjusted for your specific printer.

+### Printing Notes

+I'm slicing with Cura.
+If the mounting nut catches are enabled, be sure to enable supports and also set your wall line width, initial layer height, and layer height in [config.scad](config.scad).

+The connector used for power and control is a GX16-8 style round connector as specified in the [documentation](https://jantman.github.io/machine-access-control/hardware.html#version-1-hardware) and mounts using a single round through-hole of at least 0.615 inches (nominally 5/8" or 16mm).
+Due to the wide variety of mounting options, this hole is left out of the model and can be drilled after printing in whichever location is most suitable for the final mounting.

 ### Required Hardware

 * 4 each, M3 x ??? flat head screws and threaded inserts, to secure lid to base.